5epi0l/Moj-Masty-Notes/AD/Enumeration/Domain Enumeration.md

 ### RPC Enumeration (NULL Session)

 - Microsoft RPC is a protocol that enables a program running on one computer to request services from a program on another computer, without needing to understand the underlying details of the network.
-- RPC services can be accesses over the SMB protocol
+- RPC services can be accessed over the SMB protocol

 We can run the following command to verify the NULL sessions access